haryle/OS_Revision/Part2_MemoryVirtualisation.md

 Virtual address

-## WEhat is the address that gets translated by the MMU
+## What is the address that gets translated by the MMU

 Physical address